AdobeDocs/analytics-learn.en/help/implementation/experience-platform-tags/configuring-easy-download-link-tracking.md

 ---
-title: Configure easy download link tracking in Experience Platform [!DNL tags]
+title: Configure easy download link tracking in Experience Platform tags
-description: You can start tracking download links on your site (links that download non-browser files to your machine) in just a few clicks in the Adobe Analytics extension in Experience Platform [!DNL tags].
+description: You can start tracking download links on your site (links that download non-browser files to your machine) in just a few clicks in the Adobe Analytics extension in Experience Platform tags.
 feature: Tags
 topics: Development
 activity: implement